Whether you have smoked for 1 year or 35 years, now is the perfect time to stop.

 Smoking is a difficult habit to break.
-Quitting requires resolve, willpower, and persistence.
+Smoking cessation requires resolve, willpower, and persistence.
 In fact, the majority of people quit smoking 7 times before they find success.

 The reason its so difficult, though, is that our addiction is so ingrained in our subconscious thinking.
 Triggers, cravings, the pleasure – they’re all rooted in our subconscious.
-And that’s why so many traditional smoking cessation plans fail.
+And that’s why so many traditional smoking cessation plans fail but why hypnotherapy works so well!

-The most important element in successfully quitting smoking (or chewing tobacco) is the determination and readiness of the individual.
+The most important element in successfully smoking cessation (or chewing tobacco cessation) is the determination and readiness of the individual.
 You need to be clear that you want to stop for yourself, not for your doctor, your partner or anyone else.
 There needs to be a commitment to using the tools you will be learning to make this important health and lifestyle change.

 And celebrities have taken notice!
 Numerous celebrities have quit smoking with hypnosis.